Fuel seller reporting under the biobased petrol mandate

 Volume of regular and ethanol-blended petrol sold by liable fuel retailers in megalitres

-The mandate percentage for each quarterly period depicts the percentage of pure ethanol from the total volume of regular-unleaded petrol (RULP) and RULP blends, such as E10 and E85.
+The ethanol percentage for each quarterly period depicts the percentage of pure ethanol from the total volume of regular-unleaded petrol (RULP) and RULP blends, such as E10 and E85.

-Since January to March 2016 (prior to commencement of the mandate on 1 January 2017), reportable volumes of E10, the most popular ethanol-blended petrol grade, have increased by 99%.
+Since January to March 2016 (prior to commencement of the mandate on 1 January 2017), reportable volumes of E10, the most popular ethanol-blended petrol grade, have increased by more than 88%.

 Total volumes of petrol sold can be expected to fluctuate over time.
-Reported E10 sales volumes have increased from the previous quarter and other petrol types have plateaued.
-This has resulted in the ethanol mandate target moving upwards to 2.8%.
+Reported sales volumes of E10, E85 and RULP have increased from the previous quarter, while sales volumes of premium unleaded petrol (PULP) have decreased.
+The ethanol percentage sold has remained at 2.8%.

-Due to the way the department collects data from fuel sellers, the volume of premium-unleaded petrol (PULP) is the combined volumes of 95RON and 98RON petrol.
+Due to the way the department collects data from fuel retailers, the volume of PULP is the combined volumes of 95RON and 98RON petrol.